NHMPh/LightGun/README.md

 # **IMPORTANT**

-The current branch implements a custom algorithm for image processing, rather than utilizing EmguCV, as part of a school DSA project.
+The current branch  implements a custom algorithm for image processing, located in MPCV.cs, instead of using EmguCV, as part of a school DSA project.

 ## How it work